-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

 - D1.
 An appreciation of the importance of opportunity cost and trade-offs; - D2.
 An understanding of the significance of rules in providing incentives for behaviour; - D3.
 The ability to recognise disequilibria and think coherently about their consequences; - D4.
-The ability to react appropriately in a context where people's behaviour is based on expectations that may be confounded by subsequent surprises - D5.
+An understanding of the roles of opportunities, strategies, outcomes, information and motivation in the analysis of strategic actions, including conflict, bargaining and negotiation; - D5.
 The ability to react appropriately in a context where people's behaviour is based on expectations that may be confounded by subsequent surprises - D6.
 An awareness of the importance of the margin relative to the average. - D7.
 An appreciation of the possible gains from voluntary exchange. - D8.
 An understanding of the way that many economic decisions or events can trigger a complex chain of events.